-The CNBV is the dependence of the federal public administration empowered to authorize the operation, merger and reorganization of the banks and may, in the cases provided by the LIC, revoke the authorization to the banks, being able to execute their powers, as the case may be, directly or through the CNBV.
+The CNBV is the agency of the federal public administration empowered to authorize the operation, merger and reorganization of the banks and will be able to revoke the authorization to banks, in the cases instituted by the LIC, being able to execute their powers, as the case may be, directly or through the CNBV.

-The CNBV is broadly empowered to request information, carry out inspection visits, audits and make recommendations to banks.
-This competence also empowers the CNBV, if its recommendations are not followed, to designate an intervening official to implement those recommendations.
-In addition, if the bank carries out activities that the CNBV deems objectionable, the CNBV may designate an interventor-manager with general powers to direct the business of the bank and suspend the authority of the Board of Directors or even of the bank shareholders' meeting.
+The CNBV is broadly empowered to request information, carry out inspection visits, perform audits, and make recommendations to banks.
+This competency also empowers the CNBV, if its recommendations are not followed, to designate an intervenor-officer to implement those recommendations.
+In addition, if the bank carries out activities that the CNBV deems objectionable, the CNBV will be able to designate an intervenor-manager with general powers to direct the business of the bank and suspend the authority of the Board of Directors or even of the Shareholders' Meeting of the bank.

 The CNBV may additionally impose penalties on Mexican banks in case of non-compliance with applicable regulations.
-In addition to the imposition of fines on banks, the CNBV may also impose fines and demand, including criminal matters, to bank officials carrying out prohibited acts.
+In addition to the imposition of fines on banks, the CNBV may also impose fines and sue bank officials carrying out prohibited acts, including criminal matters.